Zōni: Origin

 It is said that zōni finds its roots in samurai society cuisine.
-It is thought to be a meal that was cooked on field battles, boiled together with mochi, vegetables and dried foods, among other ingredients.
+It is thought to be a meal that was cooked on field during battles, boiled together with mochi, vegetables and dried foods, among other ingredients.
 It is also generally believed that this original meal, at first exclusive to samurai, eventually became a staple food of the common people.
 Zōni was first served as part of a full-course dinner (honzen ryōri), and thus is thought to have been a considerably important meal to samurai.

 The tradition of eating zōni on New Year's Day dates to the end of the Muromachi period (1336–1573).
 The dish was offered to the gods in a ceremony on New Year's Eve.

 Variations

 Stock

 Zōni has numerous regional variations in Japan.
-In many regions including the Kantō region, zōni consists of a clear soup called sumashi-jiru which is flavoured with dashi, a stock made from flakes of dried bonito and/or kombu, and soy sauce.
+In many regions including the Kantō region, zōni consists of a clear soup called sumashi-jiru which is flavoured with dashi, a stock made from soy sauce, flakes of dried bonito, and/or kombu.
 In the Kansai region and eastern Shikoku, zōni is made with a stock of white miso, while zōni in the part of Fukui Prefecture is made with a stock of red miso.
 In the Tottori-Izumo region, a variety of red bean soup is used for zōni.